-SHOULD include a biometric sensor
+• SHOULD include a biometric sensor

-Biometric sensors can be classified as Strong, Weak, or Convenience based on their spoof and imposter acceptance rates, and on the security of the biometric pipeline.
+Biometric sensors can be classified as Class 3 (formerly Strong), Class 2 (formerly Weak), or Class 1 (formerly Convenience) based on their spoof and imposter acceptance rates, and on the security of the biometric pipeline.
 This classification determines the capabilities the biometric sensor has to interface with the platform and with third-party applications.
-Sensors are classified as Convenience by default, and need to meet additional requirements as detailed below if they wish to be classified as either Weak or Strong.
-Both Weak and Strong biometrics get additional capabilities as detailed below.
+Sensors are classified as Class 1 by default, and need to meet additional requirements as detailed below if they wish to be classified as either Class 2 or Class 3.
+Both Class 2 and Class 3 biometrics get additional capabilities as detailed below.